 If you enable the 'Access to home network applications' option (disabled by default), access to router services from the guest network will be allowed.
 Do not enable this option unless necessary.

 NOTE: Important!
-The router's web interface must be password protected to prevent guest network clients from changing the settings of the router.
+The router's web interface must be password protected to prevent guest network clients from changing the router's settings.
 To protect your device from unauthorized access, create and set a password for the router administrator.
 In the future, you will need to enter the admin user name and password to log in to the web interface.

 2. You also can set up a Wi-Fi guest network on a router which works in 'Access Point/Extender mode'.